losrobbos/data-modeling-guide/relationship-types/README.md

 ### Technique 2: Relation on child

-We can link each child item to its parent by placing an ID.
+We can link each child item to its parent by placing the ID of the parent on the child.

 Todos:
 ```